brandon-rhodes/python-patterns/pythonic/prebound-methods/index.rst

 Users will now be able to invoke each method as though it were a stand-alone function.
-But the methods will all be secretly sharing state thanks to the common instance that they are bound to, without requiring the user to instantiate the class and keep up with an explicit instance of their own.
+But the methods will secretly share state thanks to the common instance that they are bound to, without requiring the user to instantiate the class themselves and keep up with that explicit instance on their own.

 When exercising this pattern,
 please be responsible about the dangers of instantiating an object at import time.
-This pattern is usually not appropriate for a classes that create files, read database configurations, open sockets, or in general that inflict side effects on the program importing them.
+This pattern is usually not appropriate for a class that creates files, reads a database configurations, opens sockets, or that in general will inflict side effects on the program importing them.
+In that case,
-In that case you will need a more complicated scheme: defer any actual setup until the first of your methods is called.
+you will do better to either avoid Prebound Methods entirely, or else to defer any actual side effects until one of the methods is called.
 You could even provide a ``setup()`` method and require application programmers to invoke it before they can expect any of the other routines to work.

 But for lightweight objects
-that need no prior configuration before being instantiated, and that make sense to build once,
-Prebound Methods are a very elegant way to make the stateful behavior of a class instance available up at a global module level.
+that can be instantiated without substantial delay or complications, Prebound Methods are an elegant way to make the stateful behavior of a class instance available up at a global module level.